Victoria Peak: Tourism

 With some seven million visitors every year, the Peak is a major tourist attraction of Hong Kong.
 It has views of the city and its waterfront.
 The viewing deck also has coin-operated telescopes that the visitors can use to enjoy the cityscape.
 The number of visitors led to the construction of two major leisure and shopping centres, the Peak Tower and the Peak Galleria, situated adjacent to each other.

 The Peak Tower incorporates the upper station of the Peak Tram, the funicular railway that brings passengers up from the St. John's Anglican Cathedral in Hong Kong's Central district, whilst the Peak Galleria incorporates the bus station used by the Hong Kong public buses and green minibuses on the Peak.
 The Peak is also accessible by taxi and private car via the circuitous Peak Road, or by walking up the steep Old Peak Road from near the Zoological Botanical Gardens or the Central Green Trail from Hong Kong Park.
 The nearest MTR station is Central.

 Victoria Peak Garden is located on the site of Mountain Lodge, the Governor's old summer residence, and is the closest publicly accessible point to the summit.
 It can be reached from Victoria Gap by walking up Mount Austin Road, a climb of about 150 m.
 Another popular walk is the level loop along Lugard and Harlech Roads, giving good views of the entire Hong Kong Harbour and Kowloon, as well as Lantau and Lamma Islands, encircling the summit at the level of the Peak Tower.

 There are several restaurants on Victoria Peak, most of which are located in the two shopping centres.
 However, the Peak Lookout Restaurant, is housed in an older and more traditional building which was originally a spacious house for engineers working on the Peak Tramway.
 It was rebuilt in 1901 as a stop area for sedan chairs, but was re-opened as a restaurant in 1947.

-Official residences in Victoria Peak
+Official residences

 The Peak is home to a few other key officials in Hong Kong: